solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 The life of the chondrite is almost entirely a microscopic one, it ranges from 0.20 to a maximum of 3 mm in diameter; often it takes a magnification of 1000 to clearly see the delicate structures, while at such magnification our terrestrial fossils dissolve into a shapeless surface.

-Thus, through the observations first laid down in _The Primordial Cell_, the path was wide open for me to cover the distances that science must cross.
+Thus, through the observations first laid down in _Primordial Cell_, the path was wide open for me to cover the distances that science must cross.

 But it really doesn't take a titanium effort to destroy an old building.
 It has already been much worn, only ignored: it requires only one striking proof and the work will have been done.
 Traditions, based on insufficient observations, dissolve into what they are, allowing science to once again proceed freely on its course.